seL4/microkit/docs/manual.md

 execute and handle faults immediately after they occur.
 For child PDs that have their faults delivered to another PD, the fault being handled depends on when the parent PD is scheduled.

+## I/O Ports {#ioport}

+I/O ports are x86 mechanisms to access certain physical devices (e.g. PC serial ports or PCI) using the `in` and `out` CPU instructions.
+The system description specifies if a protection domain have access to certain port address ranges.
+These accesses will be executed by seL4 and the result returned to protection domains.

 # SDK {#sdk}

 Microkit is distributed as a software development kit (SDK).